yegor256/blog/_posts/2016/jul/2016-07-26-active-record.md

 [DTOs]({% pst 2016/jul/2016-07-06-data-transfer-object %}), also known as "entities".
 The entities have no functionality; they are just primitive containers for the data transferred from and to the session.
 And that is what the problem is &mdash;
 objects don't encapsulate but rather expose data.
-To read why this is wrong and why it's against the object paradigm, you can read
+To understand why this is wrong and why it's against the object paradigm, you can read
 [here]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %}),
 [here]({% pst 2016/apr/2016-04-05-printers-instead-of-getters %}),